 What's Happening Now

-According to trade unions, the cuts will affect administrative personnel and support units.
-Production workshops, where they assemble the T-90M 'Proryv' and T-14 Armata, continue to operate as usual.
-The management emphasized that the fulfillment of the state defense order is not disrupted.
+According to trade unions, the reductions will affect administrative personnel and support units.
+Production workshops where they are assembling the T-90M "Proryv" and T-14 "Armata" continue to operate as usual.
+The management emphasized that the fulfillment of the state defense order was not disrupted.

 A Plant That Doesn't Give Up

-UVZ has gone through crises more than once — from military evacuations to economic downturns.
+UVZ has already gone through crises more than once — from military evacuations to economic downturns.
 And each time it returned to service.
-Today, the company remains the largest manufacturer of armored vehicles in Russia and a symbol of the stability of the domestic engineering industry.
+Today the company remains the largest manufacturer of armored vehicles in Russia and a symbol of the stability of the domestic machine-building industry.